 Not long ago I got a mask similar to this one through GlossyBox.
-Masks of these kind are getting really popular and I’m starting to see them everywhere.
+Masks of this kind are getting really popular and I’m starting to see them everywhere.
 They’re usually either papery or a jelly-like substance, they come in packets full of lovely stuff that will make your skin very happy and they’re single use.

 I’ve had mixed experiences with them, so far.
 First off, I’m much more into the traditional, spread it on-wash (or peel) it off, kind of masks.
 The kind that come as a tube of stuff and that you get multiple uses out of.
-In this theme I particularly like the offerings from Dermalogica and Mudmasky.
+In this theme, I particularly like the offerings from Dermalogica and Mudmasky.
 So while it’s hard to deny that some of these new sheet-style masks are doing great things for my skin, I’m still a little sceptical.

 This is the third one I’ve tried.
 The 111Skin one I reviewed from the GlossyBox was a relatively expensive jelly-ish one.
 I also tried a Vitamasques manuka honey one from January’s GlossyBox, this was more like a papery sheet and was much less expensive.
 At the risk of sounding contrary, I much preferred the latter.
 It gave me the confidence to try this one that my mother had chosen for me for Christmas.